POC Fornix Review

 Cons: Drafty but doesn't vent well

-At a middle-of-the-road price, by in-molded standards the Fornix competes against the finest that companies like Smith and Giro have to offer in well-made, well-ventilated and safe helmets.
+At a middle-of-the-road price by in-molded standards, the Fornix competes against the finest that companies like Smith and Giro have to offer in well-made, well-ventilated and protective helmets.
 POC additionally has added Aramid strings (in the family of Kevlar) into the foam liner, adding strength and structural stability.

 Fit and Comfort

-It has adequate and well placed padding all the way around the helmet without being too bulky.
+It has adequate and well-placed padding all the way around the helmet without being too bulky.
 The padding on the ears creates a nice seal and did not make for any painful pressure points.
-The Fornix fits slightly rounder heads the best and seemed to run on the slightly smaller size compared to Smith helmets, so be sure to try this helmet on before buying it — and if it doesn't fit, give our Best Buy Award winners Giro Ledge or Smith Maze a try.
-POC also offers the Fornix with MIPS technology if you feel like upping your safety measures.
+The Fornix fits slightly rounder heads the best and seemed to run on the slightly smaller size compared to Smith helmets, so be sure to try this helmet on before buying it.
+POC also offers the Fornix with MIPS technology if you feel like upping your protection measures.

 Weight and Bulk

-The Fornix is the second lightest helmet we tested, second only to the Smith Maze, and is significantly lighter than the other in-molded helmets with size and ventilation adjustability.
+The Fornix is one of the most lightweight options we tested, and is significantly lighter than the other in-molded helmets with size and ventilation adjustability.
 Its straightforward, skate-inspired style is slim and fits well under most hoods we tried it with.

-Six vents that open and close with one toggle give the top of the helmet adequate ventilation, but didn't seem to pull air in or create a lot of airflow.
+Six vents that open and close with one toggle on the top of the helmet provide adequate ventilation, but didn't seem to pull air in or create a lot of airflow.
 The goggle vents did seem to effectively push air from the front of the helmet down on top of the goggles.
-If ventilation is super important to you, it will be worth checking out the Smith Vantage or the Giro Zone.
+If ventilation is super important to you, it will be worth checking out the Smith Vantage or Salomon MTN Lab.

 Sleek and understated, the Fornix has an ample-sized logo for good style points.

-The Fornix rates well against the other in-molded helmets with convenience features like the Smith Vantage, Smith Variance, or the Giro Zone.
+The Fornix rates well against the other in-molded helmets with convenience features like the Smith Vantage or the Giro Zone.
 If you're willing to spend some extra money and the Fornix fits you well, it would be a great helmet for any climate or type of skiing/riding.